tkanemoto/drobofs-reverse-ssh-tunnel/README.md

 # drobofs-reverse-sshfs-service
-Mounts a DroboFS share on a remote server using reverse SSH tunnel
+Sets up SSH remote port forwarding from a Drobo to a remote server.